dddrrreee/cs140e-21win-dev/labs/2-bootloader/PRELAB.md

 ##### `unix-side` directory

 The unix side code is split into two directories:
-   1. The `2-bootloader/unix-side` directory holds the UNIX side code bootloader code.
+   1. The `2-bootloader/unix-side` directory holds the UNIX side bootloader code.
-   2. `cs140e-21win-dev/libunix` directory holds useful helper routines that your UNIX bootloader code will use (as well as subsequent labs).
+   2. `cs140e-21win-dev/libunix` directory holds useful UNIX helper routines that your unix-side bootloader code will use (as well as subsequent labs).
 These routines are all described in `libunix/libunix.h`.

 Make sure you look through:
   1. `simple-boot.c`: this holds the starter code you will extend